corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-operations-upgrade-cordapps.md

 * The state and the contract are updated simultaneously.

-## Running the upgrade
+## Performing the upgrade

-If a contract or state requires an explicit upgrade then all states will need updating to the new contract at a time agreed by all participants.
-The updated CorDapp JAR needs to be distributed to all relevant parties in advance of the changeover time.
+If a contract or state requires an explicit upgrade, then all states need updating to the new contract at a time agreed by all participants.
+The updated CorDapp `.jar` needs to be distributed to all relevant parties in advance of the changeover time.

-In order to perform the upgrade, follow the following steps:
+To perform the upgrade, follow these steps:

-* If required, do a flow drain to avoid the definition of states or contracts changing whilst a flow is in progress (see [Flow drains](cordapps/upgrading-cordapps.md#flow-drains) for more information)
+1. Drain the node to avoid the definition of states or contracts changing whilst a flow is in progress.
+See [flow drains](cordapps/upgrading-cordapps.md#flow-drains) for more information.
+There are two ways you can drain the node:
-    * By RPC using the `setFlowsDrainingModeEnabled` method with the parameter `true`
+    * By RPC using the `setFlowsDrainingModeEnabled` method with the parameter `true`.
-    * Via the shell by issuing the following command `run setFlowsDrainingModeEnabled enabled: true`
+    * Via the shell by issuing the command `run setFlowsDrainingModeEnabled enabled: true`.

-* Check that all the flows have completed
+2. Check all flows have completed.
+There are two ways you can check this:
-    * By RPC using the `stateMachinesSnapshot` method and checking that there are no results
+    * By RPC using the `stateMachinesSnapshot` method and checking that there are no results.
-    * Via the shell by issuing the following command `run stateMachinesSnapshot`
+    * Via the shell by issuing the command `run stateMachinesSnapshot`.

-* Once all flows have completed, stop the node
+3. Once all flows have completed, stop the node.

-* Replace the existing JAR with the new one
+4. Replace the existing `.jar` with the new version.

-* Make any database changes required to any custom vault tables for the upgraded CorDapp, following the database upgrade steps in [Deploying CorDapps on a node](node/operating/node-operations-cordapp-deployment.md).
-The database update for a CorDapp upgrade follows the same steps as database setup for a new CorDapp.
+5. Make required database changes to any custom vault tables for the upgraded CorDapp by following the database upgrade steps in [deploying CorDapps on a node](node/operating/node-operations-cordapp-deployment.md).
+Database changes required for a CorDapp upgrade follow the same steps as those to set up a database for a new CorDapp.

-* Restart the node
+6. Restart the node.

-* If you drained the node prior to upgrading, switch off flow draining mode to allow the node to continue to receive requests
+7. If you drained the node prior to upgrading, switch off flow draining mode.
+This allows the node to continue to receive requests.
+There are two ways you can switch off flow draining mode:
-    * By RPC using the `setFlowsDrainingModeEnabled` method with the parameter `false`
+    * By RPC using the `setFlowsDrainingModeEnabled` method with the parameter `false`.
-    * Via the shell by issuing the following command `run setFlowsDrainingModeEnabled enabled: false`
+    * Via the shell by issuing the command `run setFlowsDrainingModeEnabled enabled: false`.

-* Run the contract upgrade authorisation flow (`ContractUpgradeFlow$Initiate`) for each state that requires updating on every node.
+8. Run the contract upgrade authorisation flow `ContractUpgradeFlow$Initiate` for each state that requires updating.
-    * You can do this manually via RPC but for anything more than a couple of states it is assumed that a script will be provided by the CorDapp developer to query the vault and run this for all states
+You can do this manually via RPC, but if there are more than a couple of states, the CorDapp developer should provide a script which queries the vault and runs this flow for all states.
-    * The contract upgrade initiate flow only needs to be run on one of the participants for each state.
-The flow will automatically upgrade the state on all participants.
+  Only one participant for each state need run `ContractUpgradeFlow$Initiate`.
+The flow automatically upgrades the state for all participants.